Vedant-rai/Billing-System/README.md

 # Billing System
- This is a billing system in c
+ This is a Billing system in c